wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 			'screenshot' => 'TEXT',
 		],
+		['email', 'status'],               // List of index keys.
+		// highlight-next-line
-		['email', 'status'],               // List of index keys. true                               // THIS: Must be true for models.
+		true                               // Must be true for models.
 	);
-}
+} );
 ```

-Do **NOT** create a ID column.
-It's automatically created (primary key, auto increment).
+Do **NOT** create an ID column.
+It's automatically created (primary key, auto-increment).

-#### Step 3: Register fields for model, corresponding to the custom table structure
+#### Step 3: Register fields for the model, corresponding to the custom table structure

-Registering fields for models is exactly the same as for posts.
-You just need to specify which model the meta box for.
+Registering fields for models is the same as for posts.
+You just need to specify which model the meta box is for.

 If your custom table has many fields, you can split them into multiple meta boxes, to enter the data more conveniently.
 The order of fields doesn't matter when saving.